-Scientists have suggested that the deaths could be related to military activity in the Atlantic or oil and gas exploration work.
+Scientists have suggested that the deaths could be related to military activity in the Atlantic as well as oil and gas exploration work.

 Three northern bottlenose whales have been found in Setter/Burra, Roe Sound/Muckle Roe and Fetlar with a sperm whale washed up in Mangaster.

 All these animals were in a highly decomposed state and have been dead for a couple of weeks.

 Karen Hall of the local Scottish Natural Heritage office said: “This is unusual for beached whales in Shetland to have so many in such a short space of time.

 “The mass strandings in Scotland and Ireland over the last couple of months are the biggest numbers of Cuvier beaked whales so far in the world which is fairly serious.”

 There have also been reports of a couple of Cuvier beaked whales washed up on the shore of Orkney and the Faroe Islands in the last month, while the Icelandic government is currently investigating the cause of the deaths of 12 northern bottlenose whales and three Cuvier beaked whales washed up off the country in July and September.

 The Scottish Marine Animal Stranding Scheme (SMASS) have taken samples from the whales to test for pollutants and disease.